 From that moment on I started to share my parenting frustrations, failures, and dark mom moments.
 The more moms realize we are all the same, the more we can start to help each other get through those tough times.

 In order for you to survive motherhood, you must first tell yourself you are not a bad mom and understand you are not alone in your thoughts.
 You have YEARS of your kids frustrating you and thoughts of sending them to an orphanage ahead of you.
 So take a deep breath, and learn how not to lose your mind with a crying baby.
+Dealing with a fussy baby who cries persistently can be particularly challenging, but knowing you are not alone can make a big difference.

 Learn to recognize when you are at your breaking point